Reviewed by Clare Waismann, RAS / SUDCC

 To understand how opioids affect your brain, you need to understand how your brain works.
 Your brain is set up to reward certain behaviors with a release of chemicals that make you feel good.
 Medications and drugs short circuit this system and sometimes leave you searching out that feeling again and again.
-Dependency has many scientific reasons and exploring them can help you get a handle on your condition.
+Dependency has many scientific reasons; exploring the science behind opiate dependence can help you get a handle on your condition.

 Anatomy and Physiology of the Brain

-When the neuron is excited, or stimulated, it fires and releases these neurotransmitters from the end of the axon.
+When the neuron is excited or stimulated, it fires and releases these neurotransmitters from the end of the axon.
 They are secreted into a gap that exists between the current neuron and the next on the chain.
 The hair-like projections on the neuron, called dendrites, pick up these neurotransmitters, and that neuron becomes excited.
 It creates the release of neurotransmitters in the gap with the next neuron.
 In this way, the signal passes throughout the brain, down the spinal cord, and into the peripheral nerves.